axelarnetwork/axelar-docs/pages/dev/gas-services/pay-gas.md

 # `Pay Gas`

-For each of `callContract` and `callContractWithToken`, the Gas Receiver can be paid in either native token of the source chain or any supported token in our network.
+For both `callContract` and `callContractWithToken`, the Gas Receiver can be paid in the native token of the source chain or any token supported by Axelar network.

 ## For `callContract`
 ### `payGasForContractcall`: